jeffvli/feishin/README.md

 2. After restarting the app, you will be prompted to select a server.
 Click the `Open menu` button and select `Manage servers`.
 Click the `Add server` button in the popup and fill out all applicable details.
 You will need to enter the full URL to your server, including the protocol and port if applicable (e.g. `https://navidrome.my-server.com` or `http://192.168.0.1:4533`).

 -   **Navidrome** - For the best experience, select "Save password" when creating the server and configure the `SessionTimeout` setting in your Navidrome config to a larger value (e.g. 72h).
+    -   **Linux users** - The default password store uses `libsecret`. `kwallet4/5/6` are also supported, but must be explicitly set in Settings > Window > Passwords/secret score.

 3. _Optional_ - If you want to host Feishin on a subpath (not `/`), then pass in the following environment variable: `PUBLIC_PATH=PATH`.
 For example, to host on `/feishin`, pass in `PUBLIC_PATH=/feishin`.